shivannadm/shivannadm/README.md

 - 👋 Hi, I’m @shivannadm
-- 👀 I’m interested ixploring the coding
+- 👀 I’m interested on exploring the coding
-- 🌱 I’m currently learning India
+- 🌱 I’m currently learning in India
 - 💞️ I’m looking to collaborate on software developers
 - 📫 How to reach me ...!